-Professor Kelly received his PhD from the University of Chicago in 2017 and BA from the University of Oxford in 2009.
-Before joining Harvard, he was a Junior Fellow in the Society of Fellows at the University of Michigan.
-His research has been supported by the Social Science Research Council, the Andrew W. Mellon Foundation, and the Franke Institute for the Humanities.
+I received my PhD from the University of Chicago in 2017 and BA from the University of Oxford in 2009.
+Before joining Harvard, I was a Junior Fellow in the Society of Fellows at the University of Michigan.
+I am currently serving as the President of the Society for Ming Studies.